rdegges/rdegges-blog/articles/2010/serving-static-content-with-django.md

 ## Where Should I Put My Static Content?

-In general, the convention I like to use is to put all static content in my project directory underneath the ‘static' folder.
+In general, the convention I like to use is to put all static content in my project directory underneath the 'static' folder.
 This means that all of my new django projects look something like:

     crapola/